feffermanlab/JW_2023_Network-Surveillance/README.md

 **InfectedList**:  Script for assigning and storing infected status of all graphs in a population produced using NetworkList.
 Uses GraphSI on each graph.
 Produces a matrix that stores each graphs infection status as a column vector.
 Additionally, identifies a non-Port node in each graph to be used as the graph's initial focus for all analysis.

+**CategorizeTemp(G,CND,focus_idx)**: Function for assigning equivalence class categories to nodes in a 2-neighborhood of an identified focus node.
+Use the original graph and closed neighborhood to properly identify the necessary subgraph.
+  1. G: A graph produced using AdjustableNetwork
+  2. CND: The list of nodes included in the 2-neighborhood being categorized
+  3. focus_idx: The focus of the 2-neighborhood being categorized

+**